pyscripter/pyscripter/Help/source/diagnostics.md

 code as well as code formatting.

 Code checking happens when you open or save a python file and [optionally](ideoptions.md#language-server) as you type.
-You can also inititate a code check at any time by issuing the [Check Code](editmenu.md#source-code-submenu) command.
+You can also initiate a code check at any time by issuing the [Check Code](editmenu.md#source-code-submenu) command.

 The flagged issues are highlighted in the editor by a squiggly underline with a color that